managedkaos/java-calculator/NOTES.md

 ## Jenkins Integration

-This project is designed to work well with Jenkins freestyle jobs.
+This project is designed to work well with Jenkins jobs.
 See the [README](./README.md) for more details on how to set up a Jenkins job to build and test this project.

 ## Extending the Project